Breville Coffee Machines Review

 The Barista Express

-A more compact and affordable version of the Oracle, the Barista Express still includes all the major features you want in a full coffee machine.
+A more compact and affordable version of the Oracle, the Barista Express (BES870BKS) still includes all the major features you want in a full coffee machine.
 It brings an integrated bean grinder along with interchangeable filters, automatic or manual operation and full control over grind size and pressure.
+Its digital temperature control is said to deliver water at precisely the right temperature for “optimal espresso extraction”.
+It also comes in three colour options including red, black and stainless steel.

 The Duo-Temp Pro

-Breville’s second combination offering brings together the Duo-Temp Pro with the Dose Control Pro bean dispenser.
-The Duo-Temp brings all the features mentioned above; the Dose Control Pro provides an incredibly precise grinding ability, with 60 grind settings and the ability to adjust grind time in 1 second increments – truly the tool for a coffee connoisseur.
+The Dose Control Pro is bean dispenser.
+The Dose Control Pro provides an incredibly precise grinding ability, with 60 grind settings and the ability to adjust grind time in 1 second increments – truly the tool for a coffee connoisseur.
 The steel grinding burrs are designed to minimise head and maximise efficiency, so as to keep the flavours of your coffee intact.

 The Compact Café